lewismj/tiki_scala/docs/src/main/tut/algorithms/traversal.md

 }
 ```

-The traversal can be depth or breadth first (_note_ the `distinct` on the stream does preserve order,
+The traversal can be depth or breadth first. _Note_ the `distinct` on the stream (_visitOrder_ function)
+does preserve order.
-a vertex may be visited more than once in a traversal, most of the time we want the first instance).
+A vertex may be visited more than once in a traversal, most of the time we want the first instance.

-Currently, cycles are ignored.
+Currently, cycles are ignored (i.e. the stream _won't_ loop infinitely.)

 ```scala
 private def traverse[A](g: DirectedGraphRep[A], v: A, dfs: Boolean): Stream[A]